 How to Visit Pioneertown: Location and Directions

 A visit to Pioneertown takes you to the Morongo Basin in San Bernardino’s High Desert.
 The old, but never forgotten town comfortably sits near some of the popular destinations in the area.
 Interestingly enough, hardly any visit to Pioneertown is planned.
-On the contrary, the enticing place often sneaks into bigger road trips or outdoor adventures near Joshua Tree National Park or Palm Springs
+On the contrary, the enticing place often sneaks into bigger road trips or outdoor adventures near Joshua Tree National Park or Palm Springs.

-Founders of the western town, inspired by idea of developing the area and attracting more visitors, made sure to establish the settlement between large cities.
+Founders of the western town, inspired by the idea of developing the area and attracting more visitors, made sure to establish the settlement between large cities.
 Thus, despite its somewhat turbulent past, Pioneertown is still one of the convenient destinations to visit from Los Angeles or Palm Springs.

 Set just 2 hours to the east from the Hollywood Capital (via I-10 W), the town has welcomed many production teams and hosted a bunch of independent film and photo shootings.
 Palm Springs is also a short drive away.
 So locals and their guests frequently hit CA-62 W and N Indian Canyon Dr to visit Pioneertown, nestled just 40 minutes from the city.